ibm-cloud-docs/vmwaresolutions/vcenter/vrw-orderinginstance-resource.md

 # Resource details
 {: #vrw-orderinginstance-resource-details}

-Enter the instance name or accept the default value and specify the resource group for the VMware Regulated Workloads instance.
+Enter the instance name or accept the default value and specify the resource group for the VMware® Regulated Workloads instance.

 ## Instance name
 {: #vrw-orderinginstance-inst-name}

 The instance name is set to **vrw-_xx_** by default, where _xx_ represents two randomly generated alphabetic characters.

-You can also specify an instance name that meets the following requirements:
-* Only lowercase alphabetic, numeric, and dash (-) characters are allowed.
-* The instance name must start with a lowercase alphabetic character.
-* The instance name must end with a lowercase alphabetic or numeric character.
-* The maximum length of the instance name is 10 characters.
-* The instance name must be unique within your account.
+{{site.data.content.orderinginstance-inst-name-list}}

 ## Resource group
 {: #vrw-orderinginstance-resource-group}